lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-warning /> A global module that warns you when there are updates to your other Nuxt modules?
+- <twemoji-warning /> A global module that warns you when there are updates to your other Nuxt modules.
-- <twemoji-chart-increasing /> A global module that gives you performance statistics about your current Nuxt project?
+- <twemoji-chart-increasing /> A global module that gives you performance statistics about your current Nuxt project.

 </v-clicks>